 RWANDA • HUMURE

 Humure is an incredibly sweet and soft cup.
 Given the Red Bourbon varietal and natural processing, there is loads of bright berry notes.
 It reminds me of those thick syrupy pools that form around thawing frozen strawberries.
-The cup is thick with a satisfying array of whipped cream notes that perfectly set-up the milk chocolate finish.
+The cup is thick with a satisfying array of floral rose hip and cream notes that perfectly set-up the milk chocolate finish.
 When it all comes together, it is like a chocolate-covered strawberry dipped in table cream or the chocolaty cookie wafer bite of a Kit-Kat.

 Baho Coffee's Emmanuel Rusatira.